neomutt/neomutt/README.md

 | Attach Headers Color     | Color attachment headers using regex, just like mail bodies
 | Command-line Crypto (-C) | Enable message security in modes that by default don't enable it
 | Compose to Sender        | Send new mail to the sender of the current mail
+| Compose Message Preview  | Show a preview of the message in the Compose Dialog
 | Compressed Folders       | Read from/write to compressed mailboxes
 | Conditional Dates        | Use rules to choose date format
 | Custom Mailbox Tags      | Implements Notmuch tags and Imap keywords